onflow/docs/docs/networks/node-ops/node-operation/protocol-state-bootstrap.md

 - `--dynamic-startup-access-address` - the Access Node's secure GRPC server address
 - `--dynamic-startup-access-publickey` - the Access Node's networking public key

-Select an Access Node you operate or trust to provide the `Root Snapshot`, and populate these two flags.
+Select an Access Node you operate or trust to provide the Root Snapshot, and populate these two flags.

 For example, to use the Access Node maintained by the Flow Foundation for Dynamic Startup, specify the following flags:
 ```shell ExampleDynamicStartupFlags